weholt/django-mrw/README.md

-# Django Mr. White
+# Mr. White

 ![Mr. White](mrwhite.jpg)

-Reusable django app that will parses responses from ChatGPT and write the content to corresponding files.
+Reusable django app parsing responses from ChatGPT and write the content to corresponding files.

 Tested with: